istiak19/BloodBanker-server/README.md

 # 🩸 BloodBanker - Backend

 **BloodBanker** is an online platform designed to connect blood donors and recipients, enabling seamless and efficient blood donation management.
-This repository contains the backend of the application, handling authentication, database management, and core functionalities required for the system.
+It allows users to register as donors, browse available donation campaigns, and get in touch with nearby blood banks or individuals in need.
+The platform also offers features like user profiles, donation tracking, and volunteer opportunities.
+By making blood donation more accessible, organized, and impactful for communities, BloodBanker not only saves lives but also fosters a spirit of community support, encourages volunteerism, and strengthens social responsibility across society.

 ## 📖 Table of Contents